j1mc/ansible-silverblue/README.md

   - `git clone https://github.com/j1mc/ansible-silverblue.git`

 Install needed dependencies with:

-  - `cd ansible-silverblue && python3 -m venv venv && source venv/bin/activate && pip3 install -r requirements.txt`
+  - `cd ansible-silverblue && python3 -m venv venv`
+  - `source venv/bin/activate`
+  - `&& pip3 install -r requirements.txt`
   - `ansible-galaxy collection install -r requirements.yml`

+Makes edits to the `group_vars/all` file to customize this project to make it do what you want it to do.

 Run the Playbooks
 -----------------